 Crime and Safety Comparison of Oceanic Countries

-Numbeo’s Crime and Safety Index rates crime and safety.
+Vanuatu’s crime rate in is low.
+The Numbeo Crime and Safety Index compares crime and safety.
 A high crime index means high and serious crime, and a high safety index means a safer environment.

 Country | Crime Index | Safety Index |